-GaffeyCline has found that projected capital investments and operating expenses are sufficient to economically produce the projected volumes.
+GaffneyCline has found that projected capital investments and operating expenses are sufficient to economically produce the projected volumes.

-Operating expenses were estimated by 3R based on historical and projected actual costs and includes fix costs associated with the Operation and Maintenance contract, Equipment & Materials, Logistics, HSE and General expenses for US\$5.7 million for year 2021, increasing to US\$6.2 million for year 2022 and beyond.
+Operating expenses were estimated by 3R based on future service contracts currently under negotiation and includes fix costs associated with the wells service operation contract, equipment and materials, general expenses, HSE and overhead for US\$1.94 million per year.
+Variable cost was estimated as US\$22.30/Bbl of oil and includes pulling, chemicals, electricity, trucking and gas costs associated with the steam injection process.

-Capital and operating costs have been indexed at 2% per year, aligned with the increment in the oil price.
-Cash flows for the reserves volumes are included in Appendix I.
+Capital and operating costs have not been adjusted by inflation.

+Cash flows are included in Appendix I.

-It is GaffneyCline's opinion that the estimates of the Reserves and the Contingent Resources volumes are, in the aggregate, reasonable and the categorization is appropriate and consistent with the definitions within the Petroleum Resources Management System (PRMS), which was approved by the Society of Petroleum Engineers, the World Petroleum Council, the American Association of Petroleum Geologists, the Society of Petroleum Evaluation Engineers, the Society of Exploration Geophysicists, the Society of Petrophysicists and Well Log Analysts, and the European Association of Geoscientists and Engineers in June 2018, Version 1.01 (see Appendix II).
+It is GaffneyCline's opinion that the estimates of the Reserves volumes are, in the aggregate, reasonable and the categorization is appropriate and consistent with the definitions within the Petroleum Resources Management System (PRMS), which was approved by the Society of Petroleum Engineers, the World Petroleum Council, the American Association of Petroleum Geologists, the Society of Petroleum Evaluation Engineers, the Society of Exploration Geophysicists, the Society of Petrophysicists and Well Log Analysts, and the European Association of Geoscientists and Engineers in June 2018, Version 1.01 (see Appendix II).